GingerGigiCat/SlackDiscordLink/README.md

 # Chat between Slack and Discord

-## If you're in hack club and looking for a live demo, either join [https://discord.gg/bm5VDG3bc4](https://discord.gg/bm5VDG3bc4) and [#hackclub-discord-bridge-management](https://hackclub.slack.com/archives/C07V1V34W48), or scroll down to sea (pun intended) a video of it working
+## If you're in hack club and looking for a live demo, either join [https://discord.gg/bm5VDG3bc4](https://discord.gg/bm5VDG3bc4) and [#hackclub-discord-bridge-management](https://hackclub.slack.com/archives/C07V1V34W48), or press the demo button to sea (pun intended) a video of it working

 **Have you ever felt disappointed or confused by having to use slack? <p></p> Annoyed by another app open using up your RAM and your precious screen real estate? <p></p>**